-This Call addresses members of the ELINET Association and external experts to contribute to our Annual Topic 2020-2021: Enhancing digital literacy skills in early and primary years’ education.
+This Call addresses experts to contribute to our Annual Topic 2020-2021: Enhancing digital literacy skills in early and primary years’ education.
 We are looking for good practice examples for three age groups: 0-3 years, 3-6 years, and 6-10 years.

-Submitting: You can submit your project descriptions using an online form in the following languages: Deutsch, English, Magyar, Nederlands, Português, Türkçe.
+- Submit: You can submit your project descriptions using an online form in the following languages: Deutsch, English, Italiano, Magyar, Nederlands, Português, Español, Türkçe.
 Other versions will be available soon.

-If you prefer, you can translate it into your national language.
-Here you find the text for translation in English.
+- Translate: If you prefer, you can translate the call into your national language.
+Here you find the English text for translation.
 Please send the translated version to Tiziana Mascia or Jeroen Clemens.
 We will share a new online version of the form in your language and add it to the choices.

 We are looking for good practice examples for three age groups: 0-3 years, 3-6 years, 6-10 years.

 - concerning the effectiveness of the digital tools educators and caregivers use to develop children’s language and literacy proficiencies across different modalities.
 In childhood, digital tools can be helpful in fostering basic language skills, basic reading skills (“learning to read”) and reading for comprehension (“reading to learn”).
 In addition, we want good practice examples concerning writing (learning to write and create information by writing) and using digital devices for sharing information.